mastashake08/speech-kit/README.md

 ### Instantiate A New Instance
 ```
-new SpeechKit()
+new SpeechKit(options)
 ```

 # Contributing
 If you want to add functionality or fix a bug please provide a PR!

 # Sponsorships
 This project is free for public use and will always be in perpetuity.
 That being said a brotha got bills to pay and ish!
-If you would like to sponsor this and all of my open source projects, then please consider becoming a patron on (https://patreon.com/mastashake08)[Patreon] or a one time donation via (https://cash.me/$mastashake08) [Cash App]
+If you would like to sponsor this and all of my open source projects, then please consider becoming a patron on [Patreon](https://patreon.com/mastashake08) or a one time donation via [Cash App](https://cash.me/$mastashake08)